centminmod/centminmod-redis/redis-cluster-9.md

 Example
 =========

-Creating a 9 node redis cluster consisting of 3x sets of 1x master + 2x slaves + `redis-cluster-toool` joining of the 9 nodes to create a redis cluster
+Creating a 9 node redis cluster consisting of 3x sets of 1x master + 2x slaves + `redis-cluster-tool` joining of the 9 nodes to create a redis cluster

     ./redis-generator.sh 9 cluster 9